 After a long silence, Lester said, “Stool is underrated.”

-Lester continued to drone on and on.
-Estelle listened to not a single word, only to the tone of his rumbling.
-Lester's rumbling, ascending and descending hill and dale, had a soothing quality to it.
-The morning in fact, had been a peaceful one up until the time the stranger arrived.
-Lester and her had been engaged in parallel play; Estelle with her cut outs, Lester with his money counting and promulgating, about as good as it got between the two of them.
+Lester droned on and on.
+Estelle tuned out, listening only to the tone of his rumbling, ascending and descending, up hill and down dale, imbued, to an extent, with a soothing quality, she had to admit.
+That morning had turned out to be a surprisingly peaceful one as they went, at least up until the time the stranger arrived.
+Lester and Estelle had been engaged in parallel play; Estelle with her cut outs, Lester with his money counting and promulgating, about as good as it got between the two of them.

-Estelle turned Lester's ad, the one she had showed him previously, to the right ever so slightly and removed from her box the quilt bordered "describing my process" tear out she'd been saving just about for ever.
-She lowered it onto the paper in front of her, and as soon as she did, her hand shot up to her mouth.
-Estelle tittered like a Japanese schoolgirl: A perfect fit.
-Both borders ran together like water.
-She needed nothing more to complete the composition.
+Estelle turned Lester's ad to the right ever so slightly and removed from her box the quilt bordered "describing my process" tear-out she'd been saving for the perfect placement.
+With no expectation whatsoever, she lowered it onto the paper in front of her; as soon as she did, Estelle’s hand shot up to her mouth.
+She tittered like a Japanese schoolgirl: A perfect fit!
+Both borders ran together like cool mountain spring water.
+Estelle needed nothing more to complete her composition.

-Immediately after the "describing my process" piece had been glued in place, the door of the bar was flung wide open.
+But what made the moment even more fantastic was that Immediately following the gluing of her "describing my process" piece, the door of the bar was abruptly flung wide open.

-Roddy Granger, married, two kids, mortgage, car loan, a titular counselor by profession (or, in modern vernacular, an investigative clerk for an insurance company), took one step into the bar and stood: The glare of stark sunlight streamed around his darkened silhouette as if Jesus had emerged from the tomb, post crucifixion day three, and was looking for action.
-The needle on the juke box careened off the 45 sounding as if somebody was holding a microphone up to a blackboard being raked by sharp fingernail extensions, the sound man amping up the reverb, knocking a dollop of squelch off his wooden spoon onto the whole kit and kaboodle.
-The Beach Boys Barbara Ann had been playing, Lester's “just about most favorite song of all time,” which for Estelle, was like having a live 110 AC power cord clipped to each ear lobe.
+Roddy Granger, married, two kids, mortgage, car loan, titular counselor by profession (in modern vernacular, an investigative clerk for an insurance company), took one step inside and stood, glare of stark sunlight streaming around his darkened silhouette as if Jesus had emerged from the tomb, post crucifixion day three, looking for Action with a capital A. The needle on the juke box careened off its 45, sounding as if somebody held a microphone up to a blackboard being raked by sharp fingernail extensions, the studio engineer amping up the reverb while knocking a heaping dollop of squelch off his wooden spoon on top of the whole audio kit and caboodle.
+The Beach Boys Barbara Ann had been playing, Lester's “just about most favorite song of all time.”
+For Estelle, hearing that particular song was like having live 110 AC power cord wires alligator clipped to each of her ear lobes.

 Estelle’s head turned at the same speed as the needle ripped across the juke box turntable.
-One of her bobby pins flung from her ample head of black olive oiled hair, making an audible tic on the linoleum floor.
-The bobby pin tumbled afterwards but the tumbling could not be heard as the bobby pin had been coated with a fine layer of molded plastic which muffled tumbling in general.
+A bobby pin flew off her head of black olive oiled hair and made an audible tic on the bar room’s linoleum floor.
+The bobby pin then tumbled although its tumbling could not be heard, by virtue of its coating, a fine layer of molded plastic which muffled tumbling in general.

 “He pushed through that door.
-Pushed,” Estelle whispered.
+Pushed,” Estelle whispered, more than urgently.

 “Is this?”
 Roddy Granger began.

 Never had anyone entered Lester’s Place enveloped in sunshine so early in the afternoon.
-All the bar's customers were still asleep at this hour.
-Right away, Lester didn’t like the looks of the man or how Estelle’s head had turned so suddenly to focus all her attention in his direction.
-He growled like a big bald Mastif, pausing in his money counting, which was very unusual in itself.
+All the bar's customers were asleep at this hour.
+Right away, Lester did not like the looks of the man or how Estelle’s head had turned so suddenly to focus all her attention in his direction.
+He growled like a big bald Mastiff, pausing in his money counting.

 “I can tell you right now, we don’t want whatever it is you’re selling, stranger.”